 Large bowel obstruction usually presents as an emergency.
 Depending on the etiology, the patient may have had various symptoms before the acute presentation.
-Patients can potentially be very ill, septic, dehydrated, and hemodynamically and cardiovascularly compromised, especially if they have a competent ileocecal valve, which prevents a decompression of the large bowel into the small bowel and leads to a closed loop obstruction.
+Patients can potentially be very ill, septic, dehydrated, and hemodynamically and cardiovascularly compromised, especially if they have a competent ileocecal valve, which prevents decompression of the large bowel into the small bowel and leads to a closed-loop obstruction.

 The most common cause of large bowel obstruction is an underlying colorectal malignancy.
 Approximately 40% of colorectal cancers present as emergencies and large bowel obstruction is the most common presentation.

 Benign causes of large bowel obstruction are strictures secondary to diverticular disease or inflammatory bowel diseases, as well as volvulus, most commonly of the sigmoid colon.
 Occasionally the sigmoid colon can get obstructed in a left inguinal hernia sac.

 Colorectal malignancies start occurring more commonly in the fifth decade of life, although the incidence of colorectal cancer has recently stabilized and is even slightly regressive in most parts of the developed world.
 The risk is approximately a 6% lifetime risk.
 There now appears to be an increase in presentation of patients younger than 50 with colorectal malignancies, and since this group of patients does not currently fall into screening recommendations, they may present with aggressive and advanced disease in the emergency setting.